 Shortly after we got married, my wife Monica and I spent a year in Israel as I continued my studies at Yeshivat Har Etzion.
 During that year, we came to two decisions: that we wanted to live in Alon Shvut (where the yeshiva is located), and that I wanted to devote my teaching career to the education of young women.
 At the end of that year we returned to the States and I accepted a teaching position at Bat Torah Academy, a small and quite unique high school for girls that (sadly) no longer exists.

-A few years later I had the privilege of being one of the founders of Michlelet Mevaseret Yerushalayim (MMY).
-A year later I came on Aliya and served as Director of MMY for the next sixteen years, until June, 2013.
-Among other things, I taught classes there on Halacha (Jewish law), Tanach (Bible), Talmud and Machshevet Yisrael (Jewish thought).
+A few years later I became one of the founders of MMY, and a year later came on Aliya and assumed the position of Director there.
+I remained in that position for the next sixteen years, until June, 2013.
+In addition to my administrative role there, I taught classes on Halacha (Jewish law), Tanach (Bible), Talmud and Machshevet Yisrael (Jewish thought).

 I live in Alon Shvut with my wife and my five wonderful children: Sara, Batsheva, Moshe, Tzvi and Elchanan.
 I consider it a unique opportunity to live in such a beautiful and historic area, as well as in this amazing community, surrounded by many great Torah scholars and individuals who are dedicated to the causes of Am Yisrael and the State of Israel.